 - neutropenia (low neutrophils), which increases your risk of infection

 - gastrointestinal effects: nausea, diarrhoea

 - musculoskeletal pain (pain in muscles and bones)

 Some of these risks are described in more detail below.

-Although minor bleeding problems (eg bruising) are common, more serious events (eg a haemorrhage) can occur.
+Although minor bleeding problems (for example bruising) are common, more serious events (for example a haemorrhage) can occur less commonly.
 Changes in heart rhythm can also present.
 These effects are described below.

 Effects on blood

 Ibrutinib can decrease the number of different types of cells in your blood.
 These effects are usually mild but can result in an increased risk of bleeding and developing infections.
 Ibrutinib can also cause a temporary increase in the number of lymphocytes (a type of white blood cell) in your blood.
 This does not normally cause any problems.
 Your medical team will check your blood cell counts regularly.